Is your fitness, nutrition or wellness business invisible? Here’s how to increase the awareness and visibility of your wellness business:

 - Relying on your permanent signage to attract clients (you may not have realized it, but that sign’s mostly for people who already know your business exists and are looking for your specific address)

 - Claim your Google My Business and Yelp listings and complete the profiles thoroughly, including photos

 - Fully complete your Facebook business profile, and LinkedIn too (especially if you sell wellness to employers)

 - Actively encourage online reviews from customers on an ongoing basis

 - Add new website content frequently to help search-engine visibility.
 Newsletter articles, videos, blog posts – it’s all good

 - Send a monthly email newsletter with distinctive content that reinforces your key marketing messages

 - Posting on your business or personal Facebook page.
-It’s a better tool for use with existing clients.
+It’s a better tool for use with people who already know about you through other channels or existing clients.